Skip to content

 • details of the nature of your concerns.

-As part of its investigation into your concerns, the College may contact you to and ask that you provide additional information.
+As part of its investigation, the College may contact you to and ask that you provide additional information.
 Generally, you will not be engaged in the process and will not be notified of the outcome.

-Learn more about the process at: How to Report Concerns or File a Complaint.
+Learn more about: How to Report Concerns or File a Complaint.

 File a formal complaint